Learn more about and request free samples of ConvaTec ostomy products now. Have questions? Give us a call at 1-800-422-8811.

 With your healthcare professional's permission, you can return to most sports and activities you enjoyed before your surgery.
 The only possible exceptions are contact sports (such as boxing, wrestling or football) because of injury risk to the stoma from a severe blow.

 People living with an ostomy include competitive distance runners, weightlifters, skiers, swimmers and many other amateur and professional athletes.
-And if you didn’t exercise before your surgery, there’s no time like the present to start.
+And if you didn’t workout before your ostomy surgery, there’s no time like the present to start.

 Here are a few tips for resuming exercise and other physical activities: